Fishing Bottom Bouncers for Walleye

 What are bottom bouncers?

-Bottom bouncers are fishing weights designed to keep your bait near the bottom of the water.
+Bottom bouncers are fishing weights designed to keep your bait near the bottom of the lake.
 They have a unique L-shaped design that helps them glide over rocks and other obstacles.
+Your bait sits above the weight, making it visible just above the bottom of the lake.
 They can easily be made at home or bought from a big box store.
 You can even pour the lead yourself to make them.
+Check out our links above for some inexpensive bottom bouncers to buy.

 Parts of a bottom bouncer